Gaussian beams and inverse problems for connections at high fixed frequency: Calderón problem at high but fixed frequency

-\begin{lem} The map $(p, q) \mapsto Q^k(\overline{p}q)$ is an inner product on $\mathcal{H}^k_\C$. \end{lem}
+\begin{lem} The map $(p, q) \mapsto \Delta^k(\overline{p}q)$ is an inner product on $\mathcal{H}^k$. \end{lem}

-\begin{proof} As $Q^k$ is a differential operator of order $2k$ without any non-principal part and $\overline{p}q$ is a homogeneous polynomial of degree $2k$, $Q^k(\overline{p}q)$ indeed takes scalar values.
-It suffices to show that the map is positive-definite, that is, $Q^k(\abs{p}^2) \geq 0$ with equality if and only if $p = 0$.
-From \eqref{eq:Qkproduct}, we have
+\begin{proof} As $\Delta^k$ is a differential operator of order $2k$ without any non-principal part and $\overline{p}q$ is a homogeneous polynomial of degree $2k$, $\Delta^k(\overline{p}q)$ indeed takes scalar values.
+It suffices to show that the map is positive-definite, that is, $\Delta^k(\abs{p}^2) \geq 0$ with equality if and only if $p = 0$.
+From \cite[Lemma 1.1]{polyharmonic}, we can write